iliketurtles83/docker-flask-postgres/README.md

 - [ ] Celery?
 - [ ] RabbitMQ?

+### Errors
+- 'docker compose exec web python manage.py create_db' does not work, i'm still learning how to do this properly
+- for no go to the flask container shell with 'docker exec -it web sh', run flask shell, then import db and db.create_all()

 ### Instructions
 1. Rename .env_flask.sample and .env_pg.sample to .env_flask and .env_pg
 2. Replace your Postgres username, password and db_name in both files.